-Finally, members in a combat zone are authorized to deposit up to $10,000 (per year) of their pay and allowances into a special savings account, that pays a guaranteed 10 percent interest per year.
+Finally, members in a combat zone are authorized to deposit up to $10,000 (per year) of their pay and allowances into a special savings account that pays a guaranteed 10 percent interest per year.

-In addition to the combat zones listed below, personnel stationed in Kazakhstan and Turkmenistan are eligible to use the program if they are supporting combat operations in Afghanistan.
-Here are the currently designated combat zones:
+In addition to the combat zones listed below, personnel stationed in Kazakhstan and Turkmenistan are eligible to use the tax-free program if they are supporting combat operations in Afghanistan, even though they are not physically in Afghanistan.

 - Saudi Arabia

 - The Red Sea

 - The part of the Arabian Sea that is north of 10 degrees north latitude and west of 68 degrees east longitude